 Wired network vs Wireless network-Difference between Wired and Wireless network types

-This page compares Wired network vs wireless network and mentions difference between wired and wireless networks.
+This page compares Wired network vs wireless network and mentions difference between wired network and wireless network types.
 We will understand comparison between these networks with respect to data communication.

 As we know "wired" is the term refers to any physical medium consisting of cables.
 The cables can be copper wire, twisted pair or fiber optic.
 Wired network is used to carry different forms of electrical signals from one end to the other.
 Mostly in wired network one internet connection is being taken using T1 line, cable modem or using any other means.
 This connection is shared among multiple devices using wired network concept.